 This argument is the most infuriating of all as it completely ignores (a) observed facts, (b) economic theory, (c) logic.
 And even if it were true (which it isn't), (d) so what?
 Tenants would still end up better off.
-It is also largely crocodile tears as 80% of privately owned homes are owner-occupied, so it's a bit of a red herring anyway.
+It is also largely crocodile tears as three-quarters of privately owned homes are owner-occupied, so it's a bit of a red herring anyway.

 What can add to the confusion is the fact that the basic economic theory only holds if LVT is an additional tax.
 If LVT is matched with corresponding tax cuts on output and employment, tenants' net incomes will increase, which will increase rental values and hence rents; so it looks as if landlords are 'passing on' the LVT when actually they are just increasing the rent in line with what tenants are willing and able to pay.
 But even if LVT is a replacement tax, it bring a flood of homes onto the market when people "right-size" (be that up- or down-sizing), which will tend to level rental values downwards.